mayleyc/musiconway/README.md

 # musiconway
 The earliest version of Musiconway.
-A musical cell pattern generator using librosa and pygame
+A musical cell pattern generator using librosa and pygame.

 Many features TBA, but for a start, this is simply a random pattern that dissipates along the tempo of your song, (which suddenly sounds more pessimistic than fun now that I think about it).
 Development was hindered since librosa on my Windows could not locate the path to ffmpeg binaries, even after a $PATH has been added.
+I have tried various alternatives to librosa, but found them to be either not Windows-friendly or deprecated.

-The Conway code belongs to Coder Space in his Conway GOL tutorial (https://www.youtube.com/watch?v=lk1_h2_GLv8) - the cleanest Python Conway code I've seen. :)
+The Conway base code belongs to Coder Space in his Conway GOL tutorial (https://www.youtube.com/watch?v=lk1_h2_GLv8) - the cleanest Python Conway code I've seen. :)

 # Controls:
 - Enter file location into opening shell prompt.